-Land management practices on the MHRP have historically provided benefits for Swainson's hawk and other SJMSCP-covered species.
+Land management practices on the DH4PP have historically provided benefits for SJMSCP-covered species.
 These practices will be continued as part of this PMP.
-The property is currently being used to grow alfalfa.
-The crop types may vary depending on market values and may include various hay crops, beans, safflower, carrots, beets, tomatoes, pumpkins, cucumbers, squash, and other vegetable crops.
-Vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., Habitat Technical Advisory Committee (HTAC).
+The property is currently being used as irrigated pasture.
+Conversion to other row, grain and/or hay crops, vineyards, orchards, blueberries, and other permanent or semi-permanent crops are prohibited without permission from the SJCOG, Inc., Habitat Technical Advisory Committee (HTAC).